About the Folklife Center

 Glens Falls, NY 12801

-The Folklife Center's activities are made possible in part by financial support from the New York State Council on the Arts - Folk Arts Program with the support of Governor Andrew Cuomo and the New York State Legislature.
+The Folklife Center's activities are made possible in part by financial support from the New York State Council on the Arts - Folk Arts Program with the support of the New York State Legislature.